-- (a) Except as noted in this CAR, classification of airspaces shall be in accordance with Appendix 2 of this CAR. - (b) The AUTHORITY shall select those airspace classes appropriate to its needs. - (c) Unless otherwise determined by the AUTHORITY, the requirements for flights within each class of airspace shall be as shown in Appendix 2. - (d) Where ATS airspaces adjoin vertically (i.e. one above the other) the less restrictive class of airspace shall be used to determine the requirements applied where the airspace adjoin.
+- (a) ATS airspaces shall be classified and designated in accordance with Appendix 4 of this CAR - (b) The Authority shall select those airspace classes appropriate to their needs. - (c) The requirements for flights within each class of airspace shall be as shown in Appendix 4.

+Note.- Where the ATS airspaces adjoin vertically, i.e. one above the other, flights at a common level would comply with requirements of, and be given services applicable to, the less restrictive class of airspace.
+In applying these criteria, Class B airspace is therefore considered less restrictive than Class A airspace; Class C airspace less restrictive than Class B airspace, etc.

-CAR 172.033 Establishment and Designation of the Units Providing Air Traffic Services
+CAR 172.033 Establishment and Designation of the Units Providing Air Traffic Services information region is assigned to an air traffic control unit having adequate facilities for the discharge of such responsibility

-Air traffic services shall be provided by units established and designated as follows:
+The Air traffic services shall be provided by units established and designated as follows:

+(a) Flight information centres shall be established to provide flight information service and alerting service within flight information regions, unless the responsibility of providing such services within a flight

+Note. - This does not preclude delegating to other units the function of providing certain elements of the flight information service.

-- (a) Flight information centres shall be established to provide flight information service and alerting service within flight information regions unless this is assigned to an air traffic control unit with adequate facilities. - (b) Air traffic control units shall be established to provide air traffic control service, flight information service and alerting service within control areas, control zones and at controlled aerodromes.
+(b) Air traffic control units shall be established to provide air traffic control service, flight information service and alerting service within control areas, control zones and at controlled aerodromes.
+Note. - The services to be provided by various air traffic control units are indicated in CAR 172.035 Specifications for Flight Information Regions, Control Areas and Control Zones.